What exactly is the difference between potash and phosphate? Both are used to produce fertilizers, but they are not

 Potash ore is extracted in two ways.
 In conventional underground mining, ore is dug out by large machines and transported to the surface.
 This method is expensive, but also the most common.
 Solution mining is less common, and involves injecting hot brine (a salt water solution) below the surface of the Earth and into an ore body.
-The potash-brine solution is then pumped back to the surface for cooling and separation on surface ponds.
+The potash-brine water is then pumped back to the surface for cooling and separation in surface ponds.